oxfordmmm/catdocs/docs/source/modules.rst

 CatPersistence provides a web view of data in SP3 persistence storage.

 SP3 persistence storage stores data from different site for long-term storage.
-Curretnly, we store run information, pipeline output files and reports.
+Currently, we store run information, pipeline output files and reports.

 What output data need to be stored is configurable, for example, we storage consensus fasta files from clockwork TB pipeline.
 This enables users to query TB neighbourhood and build phylogeny trees.